Amazon Web Services

 permissions, add the prefix to the bucket name in both"Resource"

-sections, as in the following example:
+sections.
+See the following example:

 "Resource": "arn:aws:s3:::BUCKET_NAME/OPTIONAL_PREFIX/*"